 Scholarly Commons Citation

 Koplow, David A., "Arms Control Inspection: Constitutional Restriction on Treaty Verification in the United States" (1988).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1742.
+1742.